 “There’s an old lumber trail that runs to the village.
 I walked it yesterday - dead quiet.
 I think even the locals must have forgotten about it.”
 The Scot had his Enfield wrapped in an oilcloth cover that left only the muzzle and trigger free.
 It went onto his shoulder, next to the pack, with a muffled clink.
 “We follow that until night falls, and then we should be close enough.”

 “Good enough.
 Let’s get this done with, then.”
-Coleman stepped out behind Wicker, receiving a gush of rain in the face as he exited the tent, before turning and kicking in the lone tentpole that kept the canvas up.
+Caldwell stepped out behind Wicker, receiving a gush of rain in the face as he exited the tent, before turning and kicking in the lone tentpole that kept the canvas up.
 With a wet sigh, the tent folded in on itself, taking with it the loose branches that had been propped against its sides.
 Within moments, no part of their erstwhile shelter was visible except a tangle of fallen branches, and a guy rope which Wicker stomped on to push deeper into the mud.

-Coleman walked, lost in thought, as Wicker led them up stony hills and down mossy, leaf-choked forest paths.
+Caldwell walked, lost in thought, as Wicker led them up stony hills and down mossy, leaf-choked forest paths.
 The place reminded him of home, of England - of the England that had been before the Germans came.

 In his coat pocket, the journal with the drawings and the phrases still waited, wrapped in its waterproofing.
 The voices were silent now, for once.
+Caldwell did not trust those voices.

 Lightened and with weapons in hand, the two snuck the rest of the way in.
-Wicker had a knack for finding gaps and spaces to move between the foliage, while Coleman felt like every branch and twig and errant bit of foliage somehow ended up in his face.
+Wicker had a knack for finding gaps and spaces to move between the foliage, while Caldwell felt like every branch and twig and errant bit of foliage somehow ended up in his face.
 The Englishman gritted his teeth and pushed on, trying to not lose sight of the flitting Scot ahead of him.
 Raindrops rolled down the back of his collar, icy cold against the sweat from the ruck march, and the forest floor swallowed his feet up to the ankles, soft moss parting and shifting as his boots came down.

 What was it about this place?
-Coleman could not put his finger on it, but the longer he looked at it, the more it felt like there was something pulling at the edge of his vision whenever he looked for too long at any one area.
+Caldwell could not put his finger on it, but the longer he looked at it, the more it felt like there was something pulling at the edge of his vision whenever he looked for too long at any one area.
 Random jumbles of headstones would suddenly seem to form a pattern just aching at the edge of recognition - and then he would blink, and the fog would shift, and the pattern was gone.
 A black tree split in two as he watched, the trunks widening and moving away from each other as if born on the backs of some subterranean beast - but then they were one again, and dripping silently and unmoving in the grey that swirled over the ground.

-Coleman felt his mind starting to spin into the pattern of dread that he had come to associate with the practice fields of Dublin.
+Caldwell felt his mind starting to spin into the pattern of dread that he had come to associate with the practice fields of Dublin.
 There was an energy here, something that spoke to the journal that lurked against his chest, and it was reaching out for him with fingers of ice and fear.

 “I found a way in.
 There’s an old breach about a half-mile thataway,” The Scot pointed back the way he had come from.
 “The rest of the wall is brambles and spikes all the way, we’re not getting over it without a fight.”